anshika2111091/To-DoList-React/README.md

 create-react-app: A tool to bootstrap React applications quickly.
 Contributing
 Contributions are welcome!
 If you have any ideas for new features, find a bug, or want to contribute in any other way, feel free to open an issue or submit a pull request.

+Project Link
+The live version of this project is available https://to-dolist-react-qvt0.onrender.com

 License
 This project is licensed under the MIT License - see the LICENSE file for details.